TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _datahandler:
     -   *DataHandler*

-        The DataHandler is a central component in TYPO3 responsible for processing and storing data changes.
+        The DataHandler is a central component of TYPO3 and it is responsible for processing and storing data changes.
 It is a large PHP class that is used in the backend to receive data from the FormEngine (content elements and records), and is also part of an extensive API that can be